witsworkouts/wits-workouts/DEPLOYMENT_GUIDE.md

 - Verify all environment variables are set
 - Check Render logs for errors

-### Frontend can't connect to backend
+### Frontend can't connect to backend / CORS errors
-- Verify `REACT_APP_API_URL` is set correctly
+- Verify `REACT_APP_API_URL` is set correctly in frontend environment variables
-- Check CORS settings in backend
+- Check CORS settings in backend - the code now automatically allows both `www` and non-`www` versions
+- **CORS Error Fix**: If you get "CORS header 'Access-Control-Allow-Origin' does not match" error:
+  - Make sure `CLIENT_URL` in backend matches your frontend domain (with or without www)
+  - The backend now automatically allows both versions (www and non-www)
+  - Check Render logs for "CORS blocked origin" messages to see what origin is being rejected
+  - Ensure `CLIENT_URL` doesn't have a trailing slash: use `https://wits-workouts.com` not `https://wits-workouts.com/`
-- Verify backend is running
+- Verify backend is running and accessible

 ### Domain not working
 - Wait for DNS propagation (up to 48 hours)